-5.1 Requirement 3 of GSR Part 2 [5] states that "[s]enior management shall be responsible for establishing, applying, sustaining and continuously improving a management system to ensure safety."
-Senior management remains responsible for the management system even when an external organization is involved in its development or improvement.
+5.1 Requirement 3 of GSR Part 2 [5] states that "[s]enior management shall be responsible for establishing, applying, sustaining and continuously improving a management system to ensure

-- 5.2 The development of a management system for an organization should take into account, as appropriate, the following: - (a) International standards such as ISO 9001:2015 for quality management systems [22], ISO 14001:2015 for environmental management systems [23], and ISO 45001:2018 for health and safety management systems [24]; - (b) National legal framework, and regulatory requirements and guidance; - (c) Best practices in the nuclear and radioactive waste management industries; - (d) The organization's responsibilities, short term and long term objectives and strategic plans. - 5.3 Whichever codes, standards and requirements are used in developing the management system, the design of the management system should incorporate processes and procedures both to comply with these codes, standards and requirements and to demonstrate compliance. - 5.4 The senior management should ensure that all radioactive waste management activities are undertaken in compliance with the management system.
-Senior management should ensure that the management system continues to be properly implemented, assessed and improved especially during periods of change, and that relevant personnel are informed of any changes and why these changes are being introduced, and are trained in the new processes and procedures. - 5.5 Senior management should put in place arrangements to ensure that managers at all levels demonstrate commitment to the establishment, implementation, assessment and continuous improvement of the management system.
-Senior management should ensure that, where appropriate, the management system is capable of dealing with long term aspects, such as changes in responsibilities, as well as any interdependencies between and among waste generators, predisposal management facilities and activities and waste disposal facilities and activities. - Senior management should recognize that radioactive waste management may be affected by many factors.
+5.2 The development of a management system for an organization should take into account, as appropriate, the following:

+- (a) International standards such as ISO 9001:2015 for quality management systems [2022], ISO 14001:2015 for environmental management systems [2123], and ISO 45001:2018 for health and safety management systems [2224]; - (b) National legal framework, and regulatory requirements and guidance; - (c) Best practices in the nuclear and radioactive waste management industries; - (d) The organization's responsibilities, short term and long term objectives and strategic plans.

+5.3 Whichever codes, standards and requirements are used in developing the management system, the design of the management system should incorporate processes and procedures both to comply with these codes, standards and requirements and to demonstrate compliance.

+5.4 The senior management should ensure that all radioactive waste management activities are undertaken in compliance with the management system.
+Senior management should ensure that the management system continues to be properly implemented, assessed and improved especially during periods of change, and that relevant personnel are informed of any changes and why these changes are being introduced, and are trained in the new processes and procedures.

+5.5 Senior management should put in place arrangements to ensure that managers at all levels demonstrate commitment to the establishment, implementation, assessment and continuous improvement of the management system.
+Senior management should ensure that, where appropriate, the management system is capable of dealing with long term aspects, such as changes in responsibilities, as well as any interdependencies between and among waste generators, predisposal management facilities and activities and waste disposal facilities and activities.

+5.6 Senior management should recognize that radioactive waste management programmes may be affected by many factors.
 In particular, senior management should recognize that radioactive waste disposal involves facilities built in the natural environment, which will need to perform safely over a long period.
 National, regional and international policies and principles for radioactive waste management, including radioactive waste disposal, and industry standards for management systems, will evolve over the extended period of time for which radioactive waste management activities may continue.
 In addition, policy decisions (e.g. regarding reprocessing of spent fuel) and technological innovations and advances may lead to changes in the overall radioactive waste management strategy.
 Irrespective of all these factors, senior management retain responsibility for the safety of facilities and activities at all times.
 Senior management should, therefore, demonstrate continuous commitment to developing, implementing and improving the management system as a prerequisite to ensuring and maintaining levels of safety.